 - Turn ice cream make on and pour milk/cream mixture in.
 Follow directions on your ice cream maker for churning; generally about 25-30 minutes.

-- During last 5-10 minutes of churning, add the berries (including juices from macerating, if any.)
+- During last 5-10 minutes of churning, add the strawberries (including juices from macerating, if any.)

 - Ice cream may be soft and need to firm up in freezer for 2-3 hours before serving.